aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

         }
     </pre>

-### Return markdown based on the API result and the existing of an argument
+#### TODO 3 Return markdown based on the API results if an argument was passed indicating how many recent solar flares to return

     <pre>
         if (recentCount > 0) {